 with Danang Pamungkas and Dewi Galuh Sintosari

-We are pleased to invite you to join Nusantara Arts in our weekly online classical Javanese dance classes.
+We are pleased to invite you to join Nusantara Arts in our online classical Javanese dance classes.
 Javanese dance is an incredibly beautiful art form.
 It’s deliberate and refined, with slow speed and graceful postures.
 Javanese dance has meditative qualities, with dancers displaying their finesse and serenity.
 There are many different styles of dance, some originating from the palaces, and some from the villages.
 Much of the dance tradition is influenced by the historical Javanese Hindu-Buddhist cultural traditions.

 These online classes are aimed at the beginner to intermediate level dancer and will cover all the basics of Javanese dance.
 Our teachers are experts in the field and highly sought after for their skills.
 Due to Covid, all performances and classes in Java have been canceled, giving us this unique opportunity to learn from some of the best practitioners of Javanese arts.
 There is a live component to each class, as well as recorded materials students have access to throughout the week in order to practice.

 Session One Dance: Tari Golek Sukaretno – Geared towards beginners, teaching many of the basic movements of Javanese dance.

 Session Two Dance: Menak Koncar – Geared towards beginner Dancers, this dance session builds on the skills learned in Session 1